So, we’ve told you that games are a great engagement tool. They can drive traffic to your website, boost your brand, and increase sales as a result.

-Well, to help you answer that very question we’ve pulled together some examples of how you can use your branded game to support your business this Christmas.
+To help you answer that very question, we’ve pulled together examples of how you can use your branded game to support your business this Christmas.

 1. Get competitive

-Well, branded games can be a cost-effective and engaging alternative to the norm, helping you stand out from your competitors.
+Branded games offer up a cost-effective and engaging alternative to the norm, helping you stand out from your competitors.

-Why not add a leaderboard to your game, with a prize based competition to add an extra incentive to play and share.
-You could offer up some Amazon vouchers, a product of yours, a food hamper, an Apple Watch, heck a sports car if you’re feeling generous!
+All of our games come with a data-capture leaderboard, so be sure to make the most of it with a prize-based competition to add an extra incentive to play and share.
+You could offer up some Amazon vouchers, a product of yours, a food hamper, an Apple Watch - heck, a sports car if you’re feeling generous!